 COAST RANGE FOOTHILLS PolicY

-Policy 1: The predominant land use on this landscape unit should be forestry.
+Policy 1: The predominant land use on this landscape unit is forestry.
 This is due to the characteristics of soils in this landscape unit which have slide potential on slopes and are highly suited for timber production.

 SEDIMENTARY UPLANDS PolicY